-Urban Cycling: a List of Books to Get you Started
+Urban Cycling: a List of Books to Get You Started

 It only takes a weekend trip to Amsterdam, where cyclists rule and 87% of trips under four kilometers are made on bicycles, to be convinced that two-wheelers are the way to go in a city.
 Babies, children, friends, cats, dogs, and furniture are all transported on sturdy Dutch bikes, with bouquets, lampshades or an ornamental copper bowl balancing on the handlebars.
 Barring crazy metropolises like Jakarta, Mexico City, or Cairo, in cities where people more or less follow the rules and traffic is still manageable; it should be possible to implement this urban transportation strategy.
 The Dutch, first through activism, which, over time, led to a national strategy, today have a sustainable, cost-efficient form of transportation.
 Many cities in Europe and North America have installed bike-sharing systems and have improved bike lanes as city dwellers become aware of the benefits, whether it’s for health reasons, escaping the crush of public transportation, avoiding traffic jams and thus getting to appointments on time, or simply feeling the wind in their hair when cycling over a bridge and that inexorable sensation of freedom…Following is a list of books for wannabe or confirmed urban cyclists.
-And if you're really worried about your attire, this article might be useful too.
+And if you're really worried about your attire, this article or this site might be useful too.

 top photo Marc van Woudenberg